Barentsburg: 2020s

+Before the Russian full-scale invasion of Ukraine in February 2022, Barentsburg population also included many Ukrainians, some Norwegians and people of other nationalities.
+However since the beginning of the war, most non-Russian inhabitants left on their own or were asked to do so by local authorities.
+In particular, Ukrainian nationals were ordered to leave unless they accepted Russian passports which they were offered.

 In 2022, Russia announced new investment plans to support its presence in Barentsburg and Pyramiden.
-Then, in 2023, amid continuing tensions around Russia's war against Ukraine, the Russian Consulate General and Arktikugol staged a May 9 Day victory parade through Barentsburg consisting of 50 cars, snowmobiles, trucks and buses and also including a low-flying Mi-8 helicopter.
+Then, in 2023, amid continuing tensions around Russia's war against Ukraine, the Russian Consulate General and Arktikugol held a May 9 Day victory parade through Barentsburg consisting of 50 cars, snowmobiles, trucks and buses and also including a low-flying Mi-8 helicopter.
 While the Governor of Svalbard, Lars Fause, was reportedly invited to attend, he declined.

 According to a report in the Economist in 2025, relations between Russian and other towns were better during the Cold War, with residents ending visits on national days.

 The Russian parades are more militaristic nowadays [...] and involve symbols of cultural difference such as a wooden Orthodox cross.
 A few Soviet flags have been painted on structures in Barentsburg.
 Russians can enter Svalbard, visa free, if they travel by boat from Murmansk.
 One pro-Putin bishop has paid repeated visits to be filmed beside Orthodox religious items.

+Similar concerns were raised by Norwegians pursuant to events held by Russian authorities on Svalbard in 2026.